Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 The pope’s death was announced “with deep sorrow” by Cardinal Kevin Farrell, the Vatican camerlengo, who said Francis died at 7:35 a.m local time (1.35 a.m.
 ET).
 Until a new pope is chosen, Farrell acts as the head of the Vatican.

-“With immense gratitude for his example as a true disciple of the Lord Jesus, we commend the soul of Pope Francis to the infinite merciful love of the Triune God,” the statement concluded.
+“With immense gratitude for his example as a true disciple of the Lord Jesus, we commend the soul of Pope Francis to the infinite merciful love of the Triune God,” the statement said.

+Francis suffered a severe health crisis earlier this year and was hospitalized for five weeks with double pneumonia.
+His doctors said later that the pope was so critically ill the staff considered stopping his treatment so he could die.

 Vance said on X on Monday that he was happy to have seen the pope “though he was obviously very ill.”